 - Remove or partially remove organs affected by cancer, including the ovaries, kidneys, colon, liver, prostate and bladder

 - Treat ectopic pregnancy

 - Remove fibroids, which are non-cancerous tumors that can develop in the womb

 - Remove the womb, for example in cases of pelvic inflammatory disease or endometriosis

 How is keyhole surgery performed?

-Gas, usually carbon dioxide or nitrous oxide, is injected through one of the incisions, inflating the abdomen and allowing doctors to see more clearly.
-The laparoscope will then be inserted through the incisions, with the attached camera allowing doctors to see images from inside the cavity.
+Gas, usually carbon dioxide or, more rarely, nitrous oxide, is inserted through one of the incisions, inflating the abdomen and allowing doctors to see more clearly.
+1 2 8 9 The laparoscope will then be inserted through an incision so doctors can use the attached camera to see images from inside the cavity.

 How to prepare for keyhole surgery